stoplightio/spectral-rulesets/README.md

 Keeping track of Spectral Rulesets in the wild, helping you build better, more consistent APIs, via OpenAPI, AsyncAPI, JSON Schema, etc.

+## Functional Rulesets

+Helping the API conform to requirements of some particular standard or tooling requirements.

+- [AWS Gateway](https://github.com/andylockran/spectral-aws-apigateway-ruleset) - Made by [@andylockran](https://github.com/andylockran) to help avoid some of the quirks of AWS Gateway's OpenAPI compatibility.
+- [OWASP API Security](https://github.com/stoplightio/spectral-owasp-ruleset) - Improve the security of your API by detecting common vulnerabilities as defined by OWASP and enforced with Spectral.

 ## API Style Guides

 Rulesets focused on helping you design and build better APIs.